 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Mossyrock is worth considering.

-As is often the case in a small city, Mossyrock doesn't have a public transportation system that people use for their commute.
+Mossyrock is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Mossyrock is an extremely ethnically-diverse city.
 The people who call Mossyrock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mossyrock residents report their race to be White, followed by Native American.
 Mossyrock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 36.33% of the city’s residents.
 Important ancestries of people in Mossyrock include German, Irish, English, Italian, and French.